curxxed-mc/CommandAPI/README.md

-# Spigot Command API by Curxxed
+# CommandAPI for Bukkit/Spigot/Paper Plugins

 A modern, annotation-driven command API for Spigot plugins that removes the need for implementing `CommandExecutor` for every command.